ClewellEthan/Cyber-Sceurity/README.md

 YAML files that configured the machines with the proper Docker conatiners.
 There is also a diagram of the network that can be viewed to see exactly how the network is laid out.

+See Project 1 Azure markdown file for specific details